ghostbsd/ghostbsd-build/README.md

 ghostbsd-build
 ==============
+ghostbsd-buid is deprecated and replaced https://github.com/livebsd which all GhsotBSD effort is being merge into livebsd.

 ## Introduction
 The GhostBSD build toolkit is directly derived from the _FreeSBIE_ toolkit, but most of the code has been changed.
 Ghostbsd-build has been designed to allow developers to build both __i386__ and __amd64__ ISO images on __amd64__ systems.
 Ghostbsd-build can build GhostBSD on